Lukochuri Darwaza

-Lukochuri Darwaza, (Note: also spelled Lukochori and Lukachuri) (লুকোচুরি দরওয়াজা) is a historic Mughal-era gateway in Gaur, Malda, West Bengal, India.
+Lukochuri Darwaza (Note: also spelled Lukochori and Lukachuri) (লুকোচুরি দরওয়াজা) is a historic Mughal-era gateway in Gaur, Malda, West Bengal, India.
 It is situated on north of Gumti Gate and southeast of the Qadam Rasul Mosque.
-Built around the 17th century, likely under Mughal prince Shah Shuja.
+It was built around the 17th century, likely under Mughal prince Shah Shuja.
 This three-storeyed tripartite gate has a central four-pointed arch flanked on either side by arched entrances two storeys high, features brick architecture with grand arches and served as an entrance to the Gaur citadel.
-Part of the ancient city’s ruins, the monument is maintained by the Archaeological Survey of India.
+Part of the ancient city's ruins, the monument is maintained by the Archaeological Survey of India.

 History

 Shah Shuja is believed to have constructed it in 1655, following the Mughal architectural style.
 However, some historians attribute its construction to Alauddin Husain Shah in 1522.
 It is also noted that Shah Shuja frequently visited his patron saint, Shah Niamatullah Wali, who lived in the Firuzpur (in Chapainawabganj) quarters in the southern part of the city of Lakhnauti.
 The structure likely shortened his travel and allowed him to pass through the city center, located toward the east and south of the gateway.
 It is also assumed that the Lukochuri Darwaza was designed specifically as an entrance to the Qadam Rasul Mosque.